 Along with their impeccable safety record, they take pride in making each tour a spectacular, personalized experience.
 Numerous 5-stars reviews (over 650 now, on several platforms) prove that they deliver what they promise!

-We are affiliate partners with Mauna Loa Helicopters meaning that we receive a percentage for each successful booking made through our website.
-This happens without any additional charge to you! (read more on the use of those links on our website here).
+We are affiliate partners with Mauna Loa Helicopters and any booking on this page you make is made directly with Mauna Loa Helicopters.
+We receive a percentage from the activity provider for each successful booking made through our website but this happens without any additional charge to you. (read more on the use of those links on our website here).

 By booking tours through our website you support LoveBigIsland.com and help us to provide you and future visitors with free and high quality information about the Big Island.
 Thanks, you guys are amazing!